Skip to Main Content

 The tasting menu runs to more than twenty courses, and its construction follows a logic that differs from most European tasting formats.
 Rather than a fixed menu printed weeks in advance, the dishes at Aniar are finalised around what local producers deliver that day.
 This micro-seasonal approach is not unusual as a stated philosophy across Irish fine dining, but the execution at Aniar is more literal than most: the menu genuinely shifts with supply, which means two visits in the same month will not produce the same meal.

 Several courses are served by the chefs themselves, and some arrive with accompanying poems.
 That last detail is either the most Galway thing imaginable or a provocation, depending on your tolerance for it.
-In context, it fits: the restaurant's name translates from Irish as "from the west," and the entire operation is structured around making that geography mean something on the plate and in the room.
+In context, it fits: the restaurant's name translates from Irish as "from the west," and the entire operation is structured around making that geography central on the plate and in the room.

 JP McMahon and the Argument for Regional Fine Dining